peterczegledy/Python_TUI/cmd_window/readme.md

 ```

 ### Multilinetextbox
 An input field that allows the user to enter multiple lines of text.
 The value can be retrieved and used within the program.
+You can use the **END** key to start a new line.
 ```python
 MultilineTextbox(id: int, width: int, height:int, posx: int, posy: int)
 ```